What is ReSPECT?

 - As an NHS organisation, you should start by contacting others in your local health and care community to establish whether the ReSPECT process has already been or is in the process of being adopted.

-- Once interest in adoption has been established across your trust or STP you should register your interest.
+- Once interest in adoption has been established across your trust or ICS you should register your interest.
 Register your interest by emailing firstname.lastname@example.org

 - An Adopter Pack containing all the information and resources you need to adopt ReSPECT will be forwarded to you.

-- The ReSPECT form will then be sent to you (including both word document and writeable pdf formats).
+- The ReSPECT plan will then be sent to you (including both word document and writeable pdf formats).

-- Before the ReSPECT logo can be used you must complete a Permission to Use Logo request to the RCUK.
+- Before the ReSPECT logo can be used you must complete a Permission to Use Logo request to RCUK.
+If you are developing educational resources please ensure you share these with us before they are released for use.
+You can send an email to firstname.lastname@example.org to request the plan.

-- Confirm proposed timescale for adoption within eight weeks of returning the signed Adopter Approval Form.
+- Confirm proposed timescale for adoption within eight weeks of returning the Signed Responsibilities Form.

 - Identify and inform email@example.com of the launch date (once this is confirmed).